niveditac-98/kdd-group-5/README.md

-# Impact of COVID-19 on the Stock Market
+# Analysis of the impact of COVID-19 on the Stock Market across different sectors and post-pandemic prediction of the same.
 ## Team Members

 Sayali Ambulkar